 Hardware & Price

 The Amazon Echo comes in three versions.
 The full-sized Echo is about 9” high and 3” around.
-It sells for $179.99.
-The Echo Dot ($49.99), at 1 ½” tall, is a short version of the Echo Dot looks like an over-sized hockey puck.
+The Echo Dot, at 1 ½” tall, is a short version of the Echo Dot looks like an over-sized hockey puck.
 It has no surround speakers, but otherwise functions pretty much like the bigger Echo.
 The Echo and Echo Dot come in black or white.
 Both plug into the wall.
 The Echo Tap is a portable Echo, sized between the two others.
-At $129.99, it is also priced between the other two Echos.
 You must tap this device to wake up.
 It comes in black with optional colored cases.
 Both the Echo and the Echo Dot have a light ring around the top that lights when Alexa hears her name.

 Google Home currently has only one version that plugs into the wall.
 It is shorter than the full-sized Echo.
-Looking a little like a large room freshener, it sells for $129.
+It kinda looks like a large room air freshener.
 The top is white the lower third comes standard with a removable grey textures mesh cover.
 Other color covers are options.
 The top of this device is slanted and has a ring of colorful lights that tell you when the Google Assistant is listening.
 The light on the Echo is much better because it can be seen from any angle.
 You can talk to the Google Home from anywhere around it, but you can only see if the Assistant heard you if you are in front of the device.

 Intelligence – Tie